When Nicholas 1 began to rule. The army of Emperor Nicholas Pavlovich. Economic development. Fight against corruption

 He had a pronounced ability to form a team of talented, creatively gifted people.
 The employees of Nicholas I Pavlovich were the Minister of Public Education Count S. S. Uvarov, the commander Field Marshal His Serene Highness Prince I. F. Paskevich, the Minister of Finance Count E. F. Kankrin, the Minister of State Property Count P. D. Kiselev and others.

-The height of the king was 205 cm.
+The king's height was 205 cm.

 Emperor of Russia Nicholas I

-The years of the reign of Nicholas I 1825 - 1855
+Years of reign of Nicholas I 1825 - 1855

 Brief biography of Nicholas I

-• 1802 - the beginning of systematic education
+• 1802 - beginning of systematic education

-• 1814, February 22 - Acquaintance with the Prussian Princess Charlotte.
+• 1814, February 22 - acquaintance with the Prussian Princess Charlotte.

-• 1816, May 9 - August 26 - an educational journey through Russia.
+• 1816, May 9 - August 26 - educational trip around Russia.

 • 1816, September 13 - 1817, April 27 - educational trip to Europe.

-• 1818, April 17 - the birth of the first-born Alexander (future emperor)
+• 1818, April 17 - birth of the first-born Alexander (future emperor)

-• 1819, August 18 - the birth of daughter Mary
+• 1819, August 18 - birth of daughter Maria

-• 1822, September 11 - the birth of daughter Olga
+• 1822, September 11 - birth of daughter Olga

-• 1825, June 24 - the birth of daughter Alexandra
+• 1825, June 24 - birth of daughter Alexandra

-• November 27, 1825 - Nicholas received news of the death of Alexander I in Taganrog on November 19
+• 1825, November 27 - Nicholas received news of the death of Alexander I in Taganrog on November 19

-• December 12, 1825 - Nicholas signed the Manifesto on his accession to the throne
+• 1825, December 12 - Nicholas signed the Manifesto on his accession to the throne

 • 1825, December 14 - in St. Petersburg